deficollective/defiscan/src/content/protocols/pendle.md

 The `PendleYieldContractFactory`, controlled by the `Governance` , can modify economic parameters without timelock via `setInterestFeeRate` and `setTreasury`.
 These functions allow instant changes to protocol fees (up to 20%) and redirection of revenue streams without warning users, leaving them no opportunity to exit their positions.

-The SY tokens themselves (`PendleERC4626SYV2`) contain `pause` and `unpause` functions that can be triggered by the _Pendle Team_.
+The SY tokens themselves (`PendleERC4626SYV2`) contain `pause` and `unpause` functions that can be triggered by the _Pendle Team_ (with appropriate permissions in the `PendleGovernanceProxy`).
 Calling `pause` locks deposited user assets instantly without timelock protection.
 This could lead to permanent _loss of user funds_.

 ### Pendle Swap System